littlebizzy/slickstack/readme.md

 Telling these sorts of people to learn how to use Configuration Management (CM) tools like Ansible — or hire somebody who does — completely misses the point; it's the equivalent of telling someone who doesn't speak Spanish to go study Latin to better prepare for their exam, which happens to be tomorrow.
 Meanwhile, there's a cheeky student (e.g. Shopify or Wix) across the way, trying to sell them the answers (which look a bit shoddy).

+While Silicon Valley bigwigs and corporate players pump out new terms (and services) on a daily basis -- such as Configuration Management (CM) -- the typical small business website is still trying to figure out how to make their contact forms work correctly.
+The "legacy" shared web hosting monopolies -- think EIG/GoDaddy -- also have little motivation to education their audience, as perpetuating confusion seems to be a core pillar of their business model.

+Before the likes of Google and Amazon and Shopify and Wix take over the entire web and turn it into Wall Street-backed website builders that feed into their private ecosystems, SlickStack hopes to bridge the knowledge gap between emerging technology and old-school web development to empower SMBs to achieve top notch website performance and security by offering a "controlled" LEMP-stack environment with limited options that is perfectly suited to the world's most popular open-source CMS: WordPress.

+TL;DR: while "the wheel" might not need re-inventing, it can surely [always be improved](https://www.scientificamerican.com/article/greener-tires/).

+--

 IDEALISM / SHOWBOATING ####                  GRAND CANYON OF DISCONNECT                 PRAGMATISM / SIMPLICITY ####
 ###########################                                                             ############################